10 E-Commerce Best Practices to Run a Profitable Web Store

-Placing barriers in the order-completion process is inviting trouble.
+Placing barriers in the order completion process is inviting trouble.
 It is imperative to get rid of them.
 Coercing your customers to register with your website before they can order something will only lead to cart abandonment.
-A streamlined, single-page order creation and checkout page with a one-step checkout process, on the other hand, will reduce bounce rate and cart abandonment.
+Streamlined, single-page order creation and checkout page with a one-step checkout process, on the other hand, will reduce bounce rate and cart abandonment.

 Here’s how you can make checkout hassle-free for customers: